Table of contents

 On the browser (requires an Internet connection).
 You can customise the URL on the ‘Share’ Tab (see below).
 Then you can just access the app through that URL (note, anyone else can access it as well, unless you change the privacy settings).

-While it’s possible to continue to access it only in your browser, you can actually ‘convert it’ to an app with just a couple of taps.
+While it’s possible to continue to access it only in your browser, you can actually send it to your phone with just a couple of taps.
 See the instructions here from Glide on how to do this.

 Personally, this is what I’d recommend, as it will work exactly like any other app on your phone, and mean it’s just a tap away for whenever you need it.